-Once you set up a subsidiary in Canada, you must shift your focus to hiring local talent that will help expand your company’s reach.
+Once you decide to expand into Canada, you must shift your focus to hiring local talent that will help expand your company’s reach.
 Entitlement and termination terms, taxation rules, and your different payroll options are all critical factors to consider before officially hiring an employee.

 Taxation Rules for Payroll